-Jeremy Schwartz is a multinational CEO having led The Body Shop, Pandora and Conival PLC, been Managing Director for L’Oréal UK and Marketing Director for Coca-Cola and Sainsbury’s supermarkets.
+Jeremy Schwartz is a multinational CEO having led The Body Shop, Pandora and Conival PLC, been Managing Director for L’Oréal UK, CMO and Marketing Director for News International, Coca-Cola and Sainsbury’s supermarkets.
+He is now Chairman of the Kantar/WPP Sustainability and Diversity practice and advisor to McKinsey’s Business Transformation practice.

-His experience covers a diversity of Cultures, Channels and Products which gives him a unique perspective and insight on Leadership for C Suite, Country leadership teams and Investors worldwide.
+His experience covers a diversity of cultures, channels and products which gives him a unique perspective and insight on the leadership and management demands for global and country level teams and investors worldwide.

 The 7 New Rules of Leadership for a Post Pandemic World will inspire every business leader with exciting and concrete ways to overcome the challenges they face today and secure superior business results they want.
 Each rule gives a fresh perspective to the responsibilities of leadership from crafting and making purpose full moves to dissecting the money to ensure profitable growth is delivered.
 The rules empower the listener with fresh, progressive ways to get better results leading teams of individuals to achieve extraordinary goals.
 Jeremy has personally applied and tested each rule across his CEO roles and shares the real-life stories and experiences that both he and other converts have experienced.